fastai/course-v3/docs/deployment_seeme_ai.md

 # Export your model (by default your model will be exported to `export.pkl`)
 learn.export()

-## Or, if you want to give the exported file a name
+## Alternatively, if you want to give the exported file a name

 my_custom_filename = "a_filename_to_remember.pkl"